gmc-code/PC-Python/docs/python_files/json_files.rst

 json to dict
 -------------------------------------

+| The code below loads the json string, converting it to a dictionary.
+| The employees are in two keys: office_worker as a list of employee dictionaries; writer as a dictionary.
-| The code below loads the json string, converting it to a dictionary, iterates through the list of employee dictionaries and prints the name of each employee using an f string.
+| The code iterates through the list of office_worker dictionaries and prints the name of each office_worker using an f string.
+| The code gets the writer dictionary and prints the name of the writer using an f string.

 .. code-block:: python